tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 - Since I haven't added the dynamic IP config via the `NetworkInterface` Java API, and they have to be passed manually by JVM args, don't forget that IP addresses change when restarting the network.
   I was playing with that API though JShell, and I think it will work well when I implement it.

+- [Storage issues](./docs/troubleshooting/storage/storage.md): Container out of space, "no space left on device" when running an app.

 #### Desktop client